na-na-hi/renget/archive/tmd2many_characters_chaz.md

 *Worn/Held Item: N/A* | Vacant Worn/Held slot.
 *Equipped Item: N/A* | Vacant hand slot.
 1. Rawst Berry | Soothes the user.
 Heals Burn.
-2. Oran Berry | Heals the user for 10HP.
+2. Marble Stone | Does 4 true damage to a target, is lobbed.
 3. Orange Gummi | Gives +10 IQ points to Fighting-Types.
 Gives +5 to other types.
 Tastes like fake orange.
-4. Stick (x2)
+4. Wooden Stick | Does 3 true damage to a target, is thrown directly.

 **STORAGE (2 slots)**
 !!! note Extra slots separate from your normal inventory.